 Largest single valve order in company history for TCO in Kazakhstan.

-MRC Global establishes new branch in Thailand.
+MRC Global establishes new service center in Thailand.

 MRC Global extends Chevron agreement to Thailand, Gulf of Thailand & Gulf of Mexico.

 MRC Global awarded global valve agreement with ExxonMobil.

 MRC Global announces new contract agreement with TECO Energy.